brgenzim/tmcrys/README.md

 	- A directory of CCTOP files.
 Use `-d <CCTOPDIR>` option.
 If you use this possibility, please provide a name for the project with `--name NAME` option.
 	- Alternatively, you may also use a space delimited file where lines look as follow: 'proteinID sequence topology).
 Here, a string represents topology as in `test/test.txt` file.
 Use `-s <DELIMITEDFILE>` option.
 	You may predict the topology of your protein with CCTOP at http://cctop.enzim.ttk.mta.hu.
 For multiple proteins, a python script is available at http://cctop.enzim.ttk.mta.hu/?_=/documents/direct_interface.html.
 2. netsurfp result .rsa files.
 Please provide them with `-n <NETSURFPFILE>` option.
-It may contain results for or multiple proteins.
+It may contain results for or multiple proteins. netsurfp may be run or downloaded from http://www.cbs.dtu.dk/services/NetSurfP/.
 3. A working directory, specified with `--wd <DIR>` option.

 For test purposes, all these are included in the ./test folder.